-This Code of Conduct and Business Ethics (Code) is a keystone for CCC's enhanced approach to responsible business conduct.
+- 4.1 This Code of Conduct and Business Ethics (Code) is a keystone for CCC's enhanced approach to responsible business conduct.
 It supports a positive and respectful work environment and ensures our clients can have confidence in CCC's conduct.

-Our approach to responsible business conduct means that we have in place policies and processes that guide our work, particularly with regard to human rights, bribery and corruption, the environment, conflict of interest and confidentiality of information.
+- 4. 2 Our approach to responsible business conduct means that we have in place policies and processes that guide our work, particularly with regard to human rights, bribery and corruption, the environment, conflict of interest and confidentiality of information.
 With these tools to guide behaviour and decision-making, CCC's employees are better equipped to uphold CCC's core values as well as Canada's public sector values, to which this Code is fully aligned.

-CCC aims to continually update its suite of procedures and policies to align with best in class practices in the area of responsible business conduct and corporate social responsibility.
+- 4.3 Regardless of our level or position, we are also expected to conduct ourselves in all activities related to our professional duties in accordance with the Treasury Board's Values and Ethics Code for the Public Sector (TBS Code), (See Annex "A").
+These values include:

+- Respect for democracy

+- Respect for people

+- Integrity

+- Stewardship

+- Excellence

+- 4.4 Members of CCC's Board of Directors must also adhere to the Ethical and Political Activity Guidelines for Public Office Holders as a condition of holding office in the Government of Canada.